-George Bandorf was born in Germany on 01 Jan 1879 and died on 02 Apr 1951 in the Glendale Hospital, Palatka, Putnam CO, FL.
-He was buried in the St Monica's Catholic Church Cemetery, Palatka, Putnam CO, FL.
+George Bandorf was born in Germany on 02 Jan 1879 and died on 02 Apr 1951 in the Glendale Hospital, Palatka, Putnam CO, FL.
+He is buried in the St Monica's Catholic Church Cemetery, Palatka, Putnam CO, FL.

-George immigrated to New York in 1898 and learned the English language.
-Upon reading in a magazine of the golden opportunities in St Johns Park, Fla. he decided to come south.
-He was listed in the 1910 census on page 64, age 36, single, occupation "Farmer," and was residing in the St Johns Park area.
+George immigrated to New York between 1894 and 1898.
+Upon reading in a magazine of the golden opportunities in St Johns Park, FL he decided to come south.
+He was listed in the 1910 census as being , age 36, single, with a trade "Carpenter," occupation "Farmer," and was residing in the St Johns Park area in present-day Flagler CO.

-(3) George A. Bandorf, born FL.
-He attended St Alphonsus College in Suffield, Conn as a seminary student.
-He lived in San Francisco, CA.
+(2) George A. Bandorf, born 24 Oct 1965, Daytona Beach, Volusia CO, FL.
+He attended St Alphonsus College in Suffield, CT as a seminary student and in 2009 was living in San Francisco, CA.

 (5) Veronica Marie Bandorf, infant daughter, died 15 Aug 1972, buried Woodland Cemetery, Port Orange, Volusia CO, FL